ng-Classic/ng-classic/aio/content/marketing/quick-start.md

     </code-example>

-1. The buttons in your new Angular app should now have bold text and rounded corners.
+1. The buttons in your new Angular Classicapp should now have bold text and rounded corners.

-### Create a new Angular app from the command line
+### Create a new Angular Classicapp from the command line

-To create a new Angular app, perform these steps in a command-line tool on your local computer.
+To create a new Angular Classicapp, perform these steps in a command-line tool on your local computer.

 1. Make sure you have the correct version of `node.js` and `npm` installed on your system.